This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• Use wheat bran flakes, not bran cereal.
-Wheat bran is the outer layer of the wheat kernel and it is not the same as bran cereal.
+Use wheat bran, not cereal: Wheat bran is the outer layer of the wheat kernel and is not the same as bran cereal.
+Using cereal will change the texture and flavor.

 Nutrition